Sbef98/CDataStructures/README.md

 - double
 - string

-Any different data type can be easily implemented adding your personal code to the library.
+Any different data type can be easily implemented adding your personal code.

 A fork library based upon my "elements" can be found at (italian): https://github.com/LeoMirots/Lists